ampproject/amphtml/extensions/amp-access/amp-access-analytics.md

 ## Access analytics triggers

 Access service issues events for major states in the access flow.
-These events can be reported via an analytics package using triggers.
+These events can be reported through the analytics configuration by using triggers.

 See [amp-analytics.md](../amp-analytics/amp-analytics.md) for details on *amp-analytics* configuration.